 Options Description Settings Paced Selects the paced status.
 Unspecified, No, Yes Unspecified is only available for the first time you set the paced status.
 Refer to 7.3.6 Checking the Paced Status for details.
 Markers Selects the pacer indicator.
-Line Line A 1 cm line shows above each ECG waveform each time the pace pulse is detected.
+Line A 1 cm line shows above each ECG waveform each time the pace pulse is detected.
 Dot A 2 mm dot shows above each ECG waveform each time the pace pulse is detected.
-Line, Dot, Off Pacer Reject Selects whether or not to reject the pace pulses.
-On, Off
+Line, Dot, Off